Little Big

-Little Big are a Russian rave band founded in Saint Petersburg in 2013.
+Little Big is a Russian rave band founded in Saint Petersburg in 2013 and currently based in Los Angeles, California, following the Russian invasion of Ukraine.
 The band currently consists of Ilya "Ilich" Prusikin and Sonya Tayurskaya.
 Their first full-length album, With Russia from Love, was released on 17 March 2014.
-The group has released a total of four albums and nine singles.
-The band is currently based out of Los Angeles, California, following the 2022 Russian invasion of Ukraine.

 History

 The band was formed by musician Ilya Prusikin and videomaker Alina Pasok and made their debut on 1 April 2013, releasing their first video "Every Day I'm Drinking".
 They made their first public appearance on 2 July 2013 at the club A2, opening for Die Antwoord.
 They have toured in Europe, Russia, and North America.
 "This music is really in demand.
-We have not invested a single penny, just shot video, and became known in Europe", Ilya Prusikin said in an interview with UTV.
+We have not invested a single penny, just shot video, and became known in Europe", Prusikin said in an interview with UTV.
 On 19 December 2015, the band released their second album, Funeral Rave.
 It was 8th on the Russian iTunes chart for the 52nd week of 2015.
 On 21 May 2016, videos for the songs "Give Me Your Money" and "Big Dick" received a prize at the Berlin Music Video Awards 2016.
 "Big Dick" won Most Trashy, and "Give Me Your Money" won third place for Best Performer.
 "Big Dick", with over 70 million views, is full of sexual imagery and overtones.
 "We just want to show people that they own their lives.
 Countries and governments are not as important as they think, a person can deal with what he wants", said frontman Ilya Prusikin on the purpose of the band in an interview with Noisey.
 The band has its own label "Little Big Family", which includes Little Big (2016–present), The Hatters (2016–present), Tatarka (2016–present), Khleb (2017–present), and Lizer (2018–present).

 In April 2018, Olympia Ivleva decided to leave the band.
 Later that year, she stated her "burnout after five years of doing the same job", combined with intention to start her own non-musical businesses (chocolate paste and lingerie), were the reasons behind her exit.
 Little Big achieved viral success with the release of the video for "Skibidi" on 5 October 2018.
 The video features a dance that became popular when others tried to imitate it as part of the "Skibidi Challenge".
-Little Big took the first prize in the Most Trashy category at the Berlin Music Video Awards 2018 for their music video Lolly Bomb, and their music video Skibidi won the first place in the Best Concept category in the festival's 2019 edition.
+Little Big took the first prize in the Most Trashy category at the 2018 Berlin Music Video Awards for their music video Lolly Bomb, and their music video Skibidi won the first place in the Best Concept category in the festival's 2019 edition.